Normalize pasted text and invisible characters

 How it works

-- Detects the most common cross-model character issues: curly punctuation, zero-width joiners, invisible spaces, and ornamental bullets.
+- Detects common cross-system character issues: curly punctuation, zero-width joiners, invisible spaces, and ornamental bullets.

 - One click replaces what can be safely normalised; anything subjective stays highlighted for manual review.